AtlasOfLivingAustralia/misc/code.google-issues-2-github-issues/README.md

   - question
   - wontfix

-  Custom labels need to be created for the existing code.google.com ALA issue labels, for exmaple: Priority, Status, (some) Type
+  Custom labels need to be created for the existing code.google.com ALA issue labels, for example: Priority, Status, (some) Type